Strzelce Krajeńskie – town defensive walls

 History

-In 1433, the Hussite troops of Jan Čapek ze Sán, supported by a Polish army commanded by Piotr Szafraniec, stood under the town.
+In 1433, the Hussite troops of Jan Čapek ze Sán, supported by a Polish army commanded by the voivode of Wielkopolska, Sędziwoj from Ostroróg and Piotr Szafraniec, starost of Sieradz, stood under the town.
 Strzelce were abandoned by the crew of mercenary forces and the burghers remained alone.
-The invaders first proposed a truce, but using the weakening of the vigilance of the defenders, made a cut under the walls and captured the town, which was then plundered and burnt.
+The invaders first proposed a truce, but using the weakening of the vigilance of the defenders, made a dig under the walls where they detonated the explosive charge and captured the town, which was then plundered and burnt.

-In the 18th century, in the face of progressing devastation and unsuitability for military purposes, partial demolition of the fortifications was started, the ramparts were plowed, the moats were transformed into the gardens and some of the towers were demolished.
+In the 1730s, in the face of progressing devastation and unsuitability for military purposes, partial demolition of the fortifications was started, the ramparts were plowed, the moats were transformed into the gardens and some of the towers were demolished.
 Destruction of the walls and towers continued in the nineteenth century.
+Especially around 1864 the upper parts of the walls and towers were demolished, and in 1866 the Gorzów Gate was slightened.
 After the Second World War, a fragment of fortifications on the eastern side was demolished and residential buildings were added to the walls.
+In the 1980s, the Mill Gate was renovated, then in 1990 the Prison Tower and individual sections of the town wall were repaired.

 Architecture